 The 2015 BMW 7-Series is the German luxury brand's flagship vehicle and one of the most technologically advanced sedans in the world.
-It hasn't seen any major redesign in over five years, yet BMW has fed it with a constant stream of updates to keep it relevant.
-And this year, it gains a diesel model, plus leather dashes for all, and LED headlamps in V-8 models.
+It hasn't seen any major redesign in more than five years, yet BMW has fed it a constant stream of updates to keep it relevant.
+This year it gains a diesel model plus leather dashes for all, and LED headlamps in V-8 models.

 There are six different powerplants offered in the 2015 BMW 7-Series—740i, 750i, 760i, Active Hybrid 7, the top-performance Alpina B7, and the new diesel-powered 740Ld xDrive.
 All of these models include standard rear-wheel drive—with exception to the diesel's standard all-wheel drive–and many offer all-wheel drive, too.
 While those who appreciate the 7-Series' sport-sedan pedigree will be able to parse out (and appreciate) the finer differences between these models, across the board you'll surely find that the 7-Series models accelerate swiftly, with amazing grip and more poise from a vehicle this size.
 These are for the most part surprisingly satisfying sedans for the driver, although comfort, luxury, and tech are at the top—and that also shows more for some models than others.